jupyterhub/jupyterhub/docs/source/getting-started/institutional-faq.md

 ## Who else uses JupyterHub?

-JupyterHub is used at a variety of institutions in academia, industry, and governmental research labs.
+JupyterHub is used at a variety of institutions in academia, industry, and government research labs.
 It is most-commonly used by two kinds of groups:

 * Small teams (e.g., data science teams, research labs, or collaborative projects) to provide a shared resource for interactive computing, collaboration, and analytics.